aigamesyoozoo/TouchlessGame/README.md

 # Touchless Rocket Mouse
 ## About
-An innovative touchless game experience where user can train the computer (Machine Learning) to recognize gestures, pose, facial expressions, that correspond to game controls.
-This is an integration of objection detection api using Google AI experiment, Teachable Machine, and Rocket Mouse game in WebGL format.
-A separate [RESTful API Node.js backend server](https://github.com/aigamesyoozoo/TouchlessGameBackend.git) is used to facilitate data transfer between the AI model and game.
+An innovative touchless game experience where the user can train the computer (Machine Learning) to recognize gestures, poses and facial expressions, that correspond to game controls (in this case, "fly").
+This is an integration of the objection detection api using Google AI experiment, Teachable Machine, and a Rocket Mouse game in WebGL format.
+A separate [Backend server](https://github.com/aigamesyoozoo/TouchlessGameBackend.git) runs concurrently to facilitate data transfer between the AI model and game.

 ## Credits
 Objection detection